-Entitled “The Choice of Innovative Plant Based, Non-Spore Forming Probiotics: Pediococcus Acidilactici for Integration into Food,” Dr. Lin’s presentation will focus on the benefits of Imaglin Technologies’ probiotic PA5051® a non-spore forming, plant-based non-GMO probiotic as a food ingredient.
+Entitled “The Choice of Innovative Plant-Based, Non-Spore Forming Probiotics: Pediococcus Acidilactici for Integration into Food,” Dr. Lin’s presentation will focus on the benefits of Imaglin Technologies’ probiotics PA5051® a non-spore-forming, plant-based non-GMO probiotic as a food ingredient.
 A probiotic supplement, PA5051 is based on P.Acidilactici.
 It is a hardy probiotic that has the tools to survive in nature as well as through the digestive system.
 Because PA5051 is extremely robust and stable, it provides many important and beneficial functions in the host such as aiding in digestion, maintenance of the proper balance of good vs. bad bacteria and helping to support the immune system.

 Dr. Lin noted that several clinical studies were performed in different clinics in Frederick, MD.
-From the biweekly questionnaire responses about appetite, energy level, bowel movement, stool quality, bloating and gas, no statistic differences were observed in volunteers between before and after administering PA5051, even in the volunteers suffering from obesity.
-Similar safety studies were performed on 30 volunteers in a double blind design.
-After three months of administering PA5051 and a placebo, no statistic differences in safety of health were observed.
+From the biweekly questionnaire responses about appetite, energy level, bowel movement, stool quality, bloating, and gas, no statistical differences were observed in volunteers between before and after administering PA5051, even in the volunteers suffering from obesity.
+Similar safety studies were performed on 30 volunteers in a double-blind design.
+After three months of administering PA5051 and a placebo, no statistical differences in the safety of health were observed.
 P. acidilactici NRRL B-50517 withstands high temperatures, is safe for human consumption, can be integrated into food, and may be useful in weight management by reducing body fat and pro-inflammatory markers

 PA5051 is resistant to high temperature, air, and acidic environment.
 Performed by physiological adaptations, there was no genetic engineering involvement nor any introduction of foreign DNA.